-- 2.1.1 The Police Service established by this Agreement is a police service for the purposes of the Police Act. - 2.1.2 The Police Service shall consist of a minimum of 12 officers (full-time equivalent positions), including the Chief of Police. - The Police Service shall be assisted in its work by support staff. - 2.1.3 The Council shall be responsible for the establishment and administration of the Police Service.
-It shall be the employer of the members of the Police Service, including the Chief and support staff, and shall also be responsible for their appointment.
-The Council shall draw up their employment contracts, including paragraph 5.4.2 of this Agreement. - 2.1.4 The Council may establish internal policies and procedures for the administration of the Police Service.
+The KRPF shall be assisted in its work by support staff.

+- 2.1.3 The KRG shall be responsible for the establishment and administration of the KRPF.
+It shall be the employer of the members of the KRPF, including the Chief and support staff, and shall also be responsible for their appointment.
+The KRG shall draw up their employment contracts, including paragraph 5.4.2 of this Agreement. - 2.1.4 The KRG may establish internal policies and procedures for the administration of the KRPF.

-2.2 MISSION AND RESPONSIBILITIES OF THE POLICE SERVICE
+2.2 MISSION AND RESPONSIBILITIES OF THE KRPF

-- 2.2.1 The mission of the Police Service is outlined in section 93 of the Police Act. - 2.2.2 In order to provide policing services within the territory described in paragraph 1.4.4 and in compliance with the principles set out in section 48, paragraph 2, of the Police Act, the Police Service shall be responsible for: - a) ensuring a police presence that makes it possible to respond to requests for assistance in a reasonable time: - conducting investigations, which includes securing the crime scene, identifying the complainant and witnesses, taking statements, gathering clues and evidence, arresting the suspect, if possible, issuing statements of offence and making follow-up court appearances; - c) implementing crime prevention measures and programs. - 2.2.3 In police investigations and operations, the Chief of Police and police officers shall act freely and independently.
-Accordingly, the Council, its employees and any organization established by the Council shall not attempt to interfere with or give any instruction, directly or indirectly, to members of the Police Service or its Chief. - 2.2.4 The Parties recognize that effective policing services require mutual assistance and operational cooperation among the various police authorities that operate in Quebec, in accordance with their respective mandates and the applicable laws. - 2.2.5 This Agreement does not aim to change the mandate of the Royal Canadian Mounted
+- 2.2.1 The mission of the KRPF is outlined in section 371 of the Kativik Act.
+In accordance with this section, in addition to the duties conferred upon them by the Police Act (chapter P-13.1), it shall be the duty of the regional police force, of each member thereof and of each special constable appointed under section 108 of the said Act to prevent infringements of the ordinances and by-laws of the KRG and of the by-laws of the municipalities in the Territory and the laws of Québec and seek out offenders. - 2.2.2 In order to provide policing services within the territory described in paragraph 1.4.5 and in compliance with the principles set out in section 48, paragraph 2, of the Police Act, the KRPF shall be responsible for: - a) ensuring a police presence that makes it possible to respond to requests for assistance in a reasonable time: - b) conducting investigations, which includes securing the crime scene, identifying the complainant and witnesses, taking statements, gathering clues and evidence, arresting the suspect, if possible, issuing statements of offence and making follow-up court appearances;

-Police (RCMP), the Sûreté du Québec (SQ) or any other police force having jurisdiction to prevent and repress offences against the law throughout province of Québec under the applicable legislation.
+- c) implementing crime prevention measures and programs, and; - d) to provide the Police Tasks enumerated in Schedule I to this Agreement. - 2.2.3 In police investigations and operations, the Chief of KRPF and police officers shall act freely and independently.
+Accordingly, the KRG, its employees and any organization established by the KRG shall not attempt to interfere with or give any instruction, directly or indirectly, to members of the KRPF or its Chief. - 2.2.4 The Parties recognize that effective policing services require mutual assistance and operational cooperation among the various police authorities that operate in Quebec, in accordance with their respective mandates and the applicable laws. - 2.2.5 This Agreement does not aim to change the mandate of the Royal Canadian Mounted Police (RCMP), the Sûreté du Québec (SQ) or any other police force having jurisdiction to prevent and repress offences against the law throughout province of Québec under the applicable legislation.